NoOneNook/DiscordBot/README.md

 7) Copy this into the auth.json's "google_custom_search" section.

 Make sure you also have your Google server API key, which is located in the "youtube_api_key" section, or the search will fail.

-# Help
-Please check the GitHub issues page on this project.
-We get a lot of similar questions, and it is likely that yours has already been answered.

-If you still need help, feel free to join us on [Discord](https://discord.gg/m29GJBN).